North Korea's Kim vows 'full support' for Russia in Ukraine as Putin announces deal to boost ties

-Speaking before the summit, Putin thanked Kim for support in Ukraine and said the two countries would sign an agreement to boost their partnership as both “fight against the imperialist hegemonistic policies of the U.S. and its satellites against the Russian Federation,” according to remarks carried by Russian state Tass and RIA Novosti news agencies.
+Speaking before the summit, Putin thanked Kim for support in Ukraine and said the two countries would sign an agreement to boost their partnership as both “fight against the imperialist hegemonistic policies of the U.S. and its satellites against the Russian Federation.”

 Putin's visit comes amid growing concerns about an arms arrangement in which North Korea provides Russia with badly needed munitions to fuel Moscow's war in Ukraine, in exchange for economic assistance and technology transfers that could enhance the threat posed by Kim's nuclear weapons and missile program.

 North Korea is under heavy U.N.
-Security Council economic sanctions over its nuclear weapons and missile programs, while Russia is also grappling with sanctions by the United States and its Western partners over its aggression in Ukraine.
+Security Council sanctions over its weapons program, while Russia also faces sanctions by the United States and its Western partners over its aggression in Ukraine.

-Putin, making his first trip to North Korea in 24 years, Putin said in remarks carried by that the “new fundamental document will form the basis of our ties for a long perspective.”

 After one-on-one talks, the two might issue a joint statement and Kim will host a reception, according to Russian media.
-Putin is expected to leave Wednesday evening for a visit to Vietnam.
+Putin is expected to leave Wednesday evening for Vietnam.

-Kim said that relations between Moscow and Pyongyang are now even closer than during Soviet times, and said that Putin's visit was an opportunity to solidify their “fiery friendship.”
+Kim said relations between Moscow and Pyongyang are now even closer than during Soviet times and called Putin's visit an opportunity to solidify their “fiery friendship.”

 He also hailed Russia’s “important role and mission in preserving the strategic stability and balance in the world.”